Skip navigation

 I have contributed to LabourList, Foreign Affairs and various other platforms.

-I have been interviewed on, among other things, Universal Basic Income, British politics, regional politics in the North East and North West, Aboriginal politics, cultural diversity.
+I have been interviewed on, among other things, Basic Income, British politics, regional politics in the North East and North West, Aboriginal politics, cultural diversity.
 I previously provided BBC Radio General Election night analysis.
 I am more than happy to be interviewed on the broad topics outlined under ‘research interests’ above.

 • Academic Studies in Education PGCert May 01 2015